LGSOC vs BOT: Understanding Two Distinct Ovarian Tumors

 The goal is to achieve complete cytoreduction, meaning no visible disease is left behind after surgery.
 In some cases, especially for younger women who wish to preserve fertility, less extensive surgery might be considered if the disease is caught early.

 Following surgery, many LGSOC patients receive chemotherapy.
 However, it’s important to note that LGSOC is notoriously resistant to traditional chemotherapy regimens.
-The response rates to chemotherapy in LGSOC are much lower than those seen in high-grade serous ovarian cancer, leading researchers to explore alternative treatment strategies.
+The response rates to chemotherapy for LGSOC are much lower than those seen in high-grade serous ovarian cancer, leading researchers to explore alternative treatment strategies.

 One promising area of research in LGSOC treatment is hormonal therapy.
 Many LGSOCs are hormone-sensitive, and drugs that block estrogen or progesterone have shown some efficacy in controlling the disease.
 Recent studies have demonstrated that using hormone blockers after initial treatment can significantly delay recurrence in some patients.